 On April 7, 2020 and April 8, 2020, securities class action complaints were filed against us and two of our officers in the United States District Court for the NDCA.
 The plaintiffs are purported stockholders of the Company.
 The complaints allege, among other things, that we violated Sections 10(b) and 20(a) of the Exchange Act, and Rule 10b-5 by making false and misleading statements and omissions of material fact about our data privacy and security measures.
 The complaints seek unspecified damages, interest, fees, and costs.
 On May 18, 2020, the actions were consolidated.
 On November 4, 2020, the court appointed a lead plaintiff.
 On December 23, 2020, the lead plaintiff filed a consolidated complaint.
 We filed a motion to dismiss the consolidated complaint on May 20, 2021.
-Plaintiff's opposition to our motion to dismiss is due on July 9, 2021 and our reply in support of the motion to dismiss is due August 9, 2021.
-A hearing on the motion to dismiss is scheduled for August 26, 2021.
+Plaintiff filed an opposition to our motion to dismiss on July 9, 2021.
+Our reply in support of the motion to dismiss was filed on August 9, 2021.
+On August 23, 2021, the judge took the motion under submission without oral argument.

 On June 11, 2020 and July 30, 2020, purported shareholder derivative complaints were filed in the United States District Court for the District of Delaware.
 The first complaint names as defendants nine of our officers and directors, and the second complaint names eight of our officers and directors.
 The lawsuits assert state and federal claims and are based on the same alleged misstatements as the shareholder class action complaint.
 The lawsuits accuse our board of directors of failing to exercise reasonable and prudent supervision over our management, policies, practices, and internal controls.
 The plaintiffs seek unspecified monetary damages on behalf of us as well as governance reforms.
 On September 25, 2020, the derivative cases were consolidated.
 The consolidated case is stayed pending resolution of a forthcoming motion to dismiss the securities class action.
+On October 27, 2021, a third substantially identical lawsuit was filed in the same court against the same defendants, seeking motion to dismiss the securities class action.